 6. Support agreement.
-It's critical that you understand what level of support is included with your subscription.
-Some support agreements will offer several levels of additional support beyond the level included with the subscription.
+A good support agreement will specify what level of support is free with subscription and will offer several levels of additional support.
 If you need to have access to U.S. based experts, find out where your vendor's support team is located.
 It's also a good idea to inquire about the people on your support team.
 Will there be accounting experts and seasoned representatives available to you if needed?

-Service level agreements.
-Given the stakes, a world-7. class SLA is a non-negotiable requirement when dealing with a cloud computing vendor.
+7. Service level agreements.
+Given the stakes, a world-class service level agreement (SLA) is a non-negotiable requirement when dealing with a cloud-computing vendor.
 With cloud computing, you rely more heavily on your vendor for support.
 You can't simply walk down the hall to ask your IT department for assistance if you encounter a system problem.
 Make sure your vendor has the appropriate infrastructure to offer the best expertise and responsiveness, and be sure to get an ironclad, comprehensive SLA.
 As the basis of your relationship, this document can be enforced for many years and is essential to setting expectations and insulating your organization from risks.
 Look for SLA transparency from vendors who are unafraid to publish 12-month histories and current system status on their public websites.
 If a vendor does not have a public system-status website, it should be a major red flag that they may not have a complete handle on their operations.